Tsukiji fish market is the famous wholesale fish market in Tokyo and visiting is an absolute must for food lovers.

 The original market was not designed to be a tourist destination, it is primarily an industrial market with forklifts and trucks zooming around full of produce.
 Around the main market is the Tsukiji outer market; a maze of streets, surrounding the main market, which is designed for tourists.
 With all the food stalls dotted throughout the market, it is also one of Tokyo’s best street food markets!

 I am a self-confessed foodie and discovering the local cuisine is one of my favourite travel activities.
-Therefore, Tsukiji market was high on my to-do list in Tokyo.
+Therefore, Tsukiji market was high on my to-do list in Tokyo and I was not disappointed!

 Even at 8am, the tiny streets were bursting with people and lined with street stalls selling everything from fresh seafood to charming Japanese ceramics.
 While most vendors sell fish ready to take home and cook, there are small restaurants dotted around where you can experience some of the tastiest, and definitely the freshest, sashimi in Tokyo.